IIIF/api/image_api/image_api_1.2.md

 }
 ```

-The @context property is included to make the JSON document also a valid JSON-LD representation.
-In order to allow for extension, additional properties not specified here may be included but should be ignored if not understood.
+Additional properties not specified here may be included but should be ignored if not understood.

 ### 5.2.
-Capabilities Request
+Server Capabilities Request

-A server may declare the set of capabilities that it implements in a capabilities document, which is linked to from the JSON response described in Section 5.1, in greater detail than is possible using the enumerated compliance levels in the profile property.
+A server MAY declare the set of capabilities that it implements in a capabilities document, which is linked to from the JSON response described in Section 5.1, in greater detail than is possible using the enumerated compliance levels in the profile property.

 | Property | Required? | Description |
 | -------- | --------- | ----------- |